aslishah/topic-modeling-workshop/README.md

 Topic modeling is designed to analyze large collections of texts (documents).
 Leaving aside the question how large such a collection should be, we’ll focus on a dummmy corpus containing the works by Shakespeare.
 It can be found in the current GitHub repository, in the subdirectory [`corpus`](https://github.com/computationalstylistics/topic-modeling-workshop/tree/master/shakespeare_genre/corpus).

 The files contain plain texts, one play per file.
-The procedure will automatically tokenize the strings of characters into words (let's skip here a non-trivial discussion of how the contractions and/or compound words should be treated), which is followed by punctuation marks removal, as well as by convertion of capital letters into lowercase.
+The procedure will automatically tokenize the strings of characters into words (let’s skip here a non-trivial discussion of how the contractions and/or compound words should be treated), which is followed by punctuation marks removal, as well as by convertion of capital letters into lowercase.

 What is important to know before a topic modeling algorithm is applied, is that the order of words is not relevant for the method.
 A text sample becomes a “bag of words”, in which only word frequencies and word co-occurrencies matter.
 Essentially, this means that the relation between any adjacent words in _Hamlet_ by Shakespeare is as meaningful as the relation between the very first and the very last word from the tragedy.
 Certainly, this holds when _Hamlet_ is analyzed as a monolithic text; different word co-occurence patterns will be discovered when the text is sliced into smaller samples.
 We’ll compare the quality of topic models based on entire texts and on chunked texts below.
 The subdirectory [`corpus_1000-word_samples`](https://github.com/computationalstylistics/topic-modeling-workshop/tree/master/shakespeare_genre/corpus_1000-word_samples) contains the Shakespearean corpus with texts sliced into 1000-word chunks.